Electric cars are the future — so there’s a growing number of apps available to make driving an electric vehicle as easy as possible.

 From locating charge points to planning the most efficient route, we’ve rounded up the best apps for electric car owners so you can take them for a test drive and see which ones work for you.

-Our founder is trialing an electric car subscription for two months and is currently going through each app in our list.
+Our founder is trialing an electric car subscription for a few months and is currently going through each app in this list.
 The thoughts expressed below are from personal experience.
-But we still haven't tried all of them yet so stay tuned!
+But we still haven't tried all of them yet so stay tuned as we are now entering the summer and there will be a lot more driving to be done!

 Finding and using charge points is one of the biggest shifts from driving a non-electric vehicle.
 Each of these apps is designed to help you locate charging stations around the UK, and pay to charge your car.